 3200 W. 7th Avenue, Corsicana TX 75110

-The A&M-Commerce-Navarro College Partnership - Corsicana offers a bachelor’s degree in Interdisciplinary Studies with concentrations in EC-6, 4-8 Math, and 4-8 Math and Science available for students pursuing a career in teaching.
-Students may also earn bachelor’s degrees in Criminal Justice, Computer Science, and Computer Information Systems.
+The A&M-Commerce-Navarro College Partnership - Corsicana offers a bachelor’s degree in Education (BA/BS) with a concentration in EC-6 available for students pursuing a career in teaching.
+Students may also earn bachelor’s degrees in Criminal Justice, Computer Science, Environmental Science, and Computer Information Systems.
+Graduate programs in Special Education (MED/MS) and Mathematics (MS) are also offered at this location.
 Advising for various online degrees, including a Bachelor’s of Applied Arts and Sciences, Business Administration, and Liberal Arts is also available at the Corsicana location.
-Contact the Navarro Partnership location in Corsicana at 903-875-7617 or email Navarro.Corsicana@TAMUC.edu
+Contact the Navarro Partnership location in Corsicana at 903-875-7617 or email Navarro.Corsicana@tamuc.edu.

 The Universities Center at Dallas

 801 Main St, Dallas, TX 75202—Administrative Office/Visual Communication Department